SummerSlam (2022): Main event

 In the main event, Roman Reigns (accompanied by Paul Heyman) defended the Undisputed WWE Universal Championship against Brock Lesnar in a Last Man Standing match.
 Lesnar drove a tractor towards the ring for his entrance.
 Lesnar jumped off the tractor onto Reigns and performed German Suplexes on Reigns at ringside.
 As Heyman distracted Lesnar, Reigns took advantage and performed a Samoan Drop on Lesnar through a table set up at ringside, who stood up at seven.
 Reigns put Lesnar through another table, who stood up at seven.
 Reigns performed two Superman Punches and a spear on Lesnar, who stood up at seven.
 Lesnar attempted an F-5 on Reigns, however, Reigns countered and threw Lesnar out of the ring.
 Lesnar attacked Reigns with the steel steps and a broken piece of a table, who got up at nine.
 Lesnar threw Reigns in the front loader of the tractor and dumped Reigns back in the ring, after which, Lesnar performed German Suplexes on Reigns, who got up at eight.
 Lesnar then performed an F-5 on Reigns, who got up at nine.
 As Lesnar attempted another F-5 on Reigns, Reigns countered into the Guillotine, however, Lesnar countered into his own Guillotine on Reigns, who got up at nine.
 Lesnar then drove the tractor into the ring, lifting the ring, toppling Reigns, who got up at nine.
 The Usos (Jey Uso and Jimmy Uso) then came out to aid Reigns and attacked Lesnar, however, Lesnar took out The Usos.
 Heyman then taunted Lesnar with the titles, who responded by performing an F-5 on Heyman through the announce table.
 Reigns speared a distracted Lesnar and moments later, Austin Theory came out with his Money in the Bank briefcase and attempted to cash in, however, Lesnar intercepted Theory with an F-5.
 The Usos then performed superkicks on Lesnar, who got up at nine.
 Reigns performed a Spear on Lesnar, who got up at nine.
 An irate Reigns attacked Lesnar with Theory's Money in the Bank briefcase, who still stood up at nine.
 Reigns then struck Lesnar with the WWE title belt, who stood up at nine.
-In the closing moments, Reigns attacked Lesnar, this time with the Universal title belt, and proceeded with The Usos to place pieces of the broken announce table, steel chairs and amplifier on a battered Lesnar and stood on the debris for the ten count.
+In the closing moments, Reigns attacked Lesnar, this time with the Universal title belt, and proceeded with The Usos to place pieces of the broken announce table, steel chairs and amplifier on a battered Lesnar and stood on the debris for the ten count to end their 7-year rivalry.